 House leaders are set to meet today to continue their push toward drafting a merged bill, but it is not expected to be finalized today.

 "We still have a lot to clean up," said Rules Chairwoman Louise Slaughter.

 Andrews said House leaders are continuing to present "the concepts and conceptual framework" and are listening to how rank-and-file members feel.

 "The culmination of that process will be a presentation of a bill for the Caucus to look at," Andrews said.
 "The second stage of the process is to go count votes for that bill.
 I think that will begin in earnest very soon, two weeks or so."

 Based on those counts, he said, there will be modifications made that are deemed necessary to get to a majority to pass the bill.

-This article appears in the Sep.
-26, 2009, edition of National Journal Daily.
+This article appears in the September 26, 2009 edition of NJ Daily.

 DON'T MISS TODAY'S TOP STORIES